gvdpol/PracticalDevOps/docs/Intro_Release_Pipeline/AZURE-APPSERVICE.md

-﻿Lab #3 - DevOps Introduction - Set up a Service Endpoint
+﻿Lab - Release Pipeline QuickStart
 ====================================================================================

+## Task: Create an Azure App Service with site

 ## Description
 In this lab we will create an Azure App Service website, our first release pipeline will deploy to this website.